MotoGP sponsorship: what it is, how it works and all you need to know

 When planned wittingly (starting from invitations up to proper logistic organisation), hospitality operations become extremely powerful B2B tools which can contribute to consolidating relationships with the sponsor’s own stakeholders.
 As may be easy to understand, paddock passes are just one important, yet not decisive ingredient of these tools.
 Sports marketing agencies play a key role in this specific case, as they can network all the different elements and grant both sponsors and their guests a first-rate experience, reaping the best the world motor championship can offer and minimising annoying side effects, if any.

 The costs of sponsorship in MotoGP: how much is a World Motorcycling Championship sponsor expected to pay?

 The time has now come to move on to an essential topic which very often is the focus of debates on the world of sponsorships.
 How much is becoming a MotoGP sponsor?
 There is only one possible answer, and this is what you can expect from a sector operator: the cost is flexible.
-It all depends on the ultimate goal of the sponsor, on the company’s objectives, on the target and on the budget at hand.
+It all depends on the ultimate goal of the sponsor, on the company’s objectives, on the target, on the type of sponsorship chosen and on the budget at hand.